 OFF HIGHWAY RECREATIONAL VEHICLE - Any mechanically propelled vehicle used for pleasure or recreational purposes running on rubber tires, belts, cleats, tracks, skis or cushion of air and dependent on the ground or surface for travel, or other unimproved terrain whether covered by ice or snow or not, where the operator sits in or on the vehicle.
-All legally registered motorized vehicles when used for off highway recreational purposes shall fall within the meaning of this definition; provided that, when said motor vehicle is being used for transportation purposes only, it shall be deemed that said motor vehicle is not being used for recreational purposes.
+All legally registered motorized vehicles when used for off highway recreational purposes shall fall within the meaning of this definition; provided that, when said motor vehicle is being used for transportation purposes only, it shall-be is deemed that said motor vehicle is not being used for recreational purposes.

 OFFICE, BUSINESS - A place of business where activities such as general management, bookkeeping, accounting, telephone sales, and telecommunications take place, but where no "walk-in" consumer retail sales of physical products occur.
-A business office may include research and development activities, software development, and information transfer and management activities but shall not include the production of physical products for sale or distribution.
+A business office may include research and development activities, software development, and information transfer and management activities but shall does not include the production of physical products for sale or distribution.

-OFFICE, PROFESSIONAL - A building containing one (1) or more offices in which there is no display of unrelated stock or wares in trade commodity sold, nor any commercial use conducted other than the professional offices of a doctor, dentist, lawyer, architect, engineer and related laboratories, insurance agent, realtor or other similar professional services, but excluding barbershops, beauty salons or similar services.
+OFFICE, PROFESSIONAL - A use or building containing one (1) or more offices in which where there is no display of unrelated stock or wares in trade commodity physical products are not sold, nor any commercial use conducted other than the professional offices activities of a doctor, dentist, lawyer, architect, engineer and related laboratories, insurance agent, realtor or other similar professional services, but excluding barbershops, beauty salons or and similar services.